Pull to Refresh

 03Pricing — free vs actually free

-There's also a 7-day free trial of the full Elite feature set.
+There's also a 7-day free trial of the full Elite feature set — now the only well-defined way to evaluate onX before paying.

-Trail Pro Intel inverts that model.
-The free tier is a complete, usable hunting app — offline maps, GPS field notes, the Gear Locker, a 3-day Hunt Forecast, and unlimited trail-camera uploads with AI species tagging — not a stripped-down teaser.
-Pro ($1.99/mo or $19.99/yr) adds 7- and 10-day forecasts, the full weekly and monthly solunar calendar, advanced analytics, 15 AI credits per month, and CSV export.
+Trail Pro Intel inverts the model.
+The free tier is a complete, usable hunting app — GPS field notes that work with zero signal, the Gear Locker, unlimited properties, cameras and gear, a 3-day Hunt Forecast, a 3-day solunar and moon guide, basic analytics, unlimited trail-camera uploads, and 10 AI photo analyses per month — not a stripped-down teaser.
+Pro ($1.99/mo or $19.99/yr) adds 7- and 10-day forecasts, the full solunar calendar, advanced analytics and heatmaps, 15 AI credits per month, CSV export, and early access.
 You can hunt an entire season on Trail Pro Intel without paying anything.
 See the full pricing breakdown.

 04The comparison at a glance